We know catering is a key component of a wonderful and successful wedding reception; we are here for you, and will help you create joyful memories.

 - Your money will go into the food, not the kitchen or the venue.

-- Our Chef can duke it out with the greatest chefs of Boston, but he also knows smaller budgets can be great “street eats.”
+- Our Chef can duke it out with the greatest chefs of Boston, but she also knows smaller budgets can be great “street eats.”

 - For larger events and/or ambitious menus, we can bring multiple trucks to your event.
 The Heritage truck is always our anchor truck and can serve up to 250-300 people, but we can bring along some of our brothers and sisters from the Boston trucking family.
-As a general rule, trucks need to earn about $1,500 per wedding to justify their cost, so plan accordingly.
+As a general rule, each truck will have minimum per wedding to justify its cost, so plan accordingly.

 - We can transform your event into a mini food truck festival if you have a large group or a creative menu and larger budget.